Hang on while we load the rest of the page...

 What happened to the railways in the Beach Cities?

-Hermosa Beach Historical Society archives show that former Hermosa Beach Councilman and Mayor Jack Belasco planted trees along railway paths, developing what later became known as the greenbelt, a small community nature trail that extends through Hermosa Beach and Manhattan Beach.
+Hermosa Beach Historical Society archives show that former Hermosa Beach Councilman and Mayor Jack Belasco planted trees along railway paths, developing what later became known as , a small community nature trail that extends through Hermosa Beach and Manhattan Beach.

 In the Hermosa Beach Historical Museum, old photographs show images of a local electrical switching station that propelled the cars along Hermosa Avenue, which still remains a bustling part of downtown Hermosa.